RJM8989/WDA-project-one/README.md

 - BOOKING FORM AND CONTACT US FORM

    - A number of the limitations are both the booking form and the contact us form.
-The Contact Us form on HTML only allows a response sent message, whereas, with a back-end application such as PHP so I can design an interactive booking form, an e-mail would be sent to the address of the inquiry, alongside a message confirming acknowledgement, and JavaScript so I can design an interactive booking form where it would have a calendar and time to book a particular service and barber, the availability of the barbers and the ability to pay for services directly online and more interaction with customers for example the Pall Mall barbershop [website](https://www.pallmallbarbers.com/) you can see better interaction they have a booking form via a booking service like the Fresha online booking app [website](https://www.fresha.com/), with multiple locations available, a calendar and a choice of staff and service.
+The Contact Us form on HTML only allows a response sent message, whereas, with a back-end application such as PHP I can design an interactive contact form, an e-mail would be sent to the address of the inquiry, alongside a message confirming acknowledgment, and JavaScript so I can design an interactive booking form where it would have a calendar and a time to book a particular service and a preferred barber, the availability of the barbers and the ability to pay for services directly online and more interaction with customers, for example, the Pall Mall barbershop [website](https://www.pallmallbarbers.com/) you can see how much better the interaction with customers is.
+They have a booking form via a booking service like the Fresha online booking app [website](https://www.fresha.com/), with multiple locations available, a calendar, and a choice of staff and service.

 - GOOGLE REVIEWS
     - Google reviews can increase online visibility and exposure, and positive reviews can boost your search engine rankings which in turn increases your online visibility and traffic. increase brand trust because people trust reviews from other customers.
 They also improve customer experience and help you gain a competitive advantage through both negative and positive feedback and customer interaction when a review is submitted, businesses can respond and engage with that customer.